-We are currently considered an emerging growth company for purposes of the SEC's executive compensation disclosure rules.
+We are currently considered an emerging growth company and a smaller reporting company for purposes of the SEC's executive compensation disclosure rules.
 In accordance with such rules, we are required to provide a Summary Compensation Table and an Outstanding Equity Awards at Fiscal Year-End Table, as well as limited narrative disclosures.
-Further, our reporting obligations generally extend only to the individuals who served as our Chief Executive Officer and our two other most highly compensated executive officers during fiscal year 2018.
+Further, our reporting obligations generally extend only to the individuals who served as our Chief Executive Officer and our two other most highly compensated executive officers during fiscal year 2019.

-In accordance with the foregoing, our named executive officers for fiscal year 2018 are:
+In accordance with the foregoing, our named executive officers for fiscal year 2019 are: